Award Set Up

 Notification of Award from a Sponsor

-The award document is considered an official agreement of the scope of work, the amount the sponsor will provide, and other terms and conditions that govern the project.
+The award document is considered an official agreement of the scope of work, the amount of funding the sponsor will provide, and other terms and conditions that govern the project.
 Sponsors usually send official notification of an award directly to the ORA.
 However, if award notification has been sent to the PI or to a college/department, the award notice and any agreements or contract materials must be forwarded immediately to the ORA.
 Remember that the award is made to the University and not to a PI.

 New Award Acceptance and Set Up